Fabian-Peter/simpleHand/README.md

 pip3 install -r requirements.txt
 ```

 ## Training

-Please visit the [FreiHAND project website](https://lmb.informatik.uni-freiburg.de/projects/freihand/) to download FreiHAND data.
+Please visit the [FreiHAND project website](https://lmb.informatik.uni-freiburg.de/projects/freihand/) to download FreiHAND data [alternatively MyHAND](https://www.kaggle.com/datasets/fgpeter/myhand).
 Then refer to [FreiHAND toolbox](https://github.com/lmb-freiburg/freihand) for MANO model and generate vertices annotations.
 Name the annotation files to have the same prefix as the corresponding images and put them in a same folder like:
 ```
 {dataset_dir}
 ├── 00000000.jpg